A Survey on Multi-Task Learning: Introduction

-In this paper, we give a survey on MTL.
-After giving a definition for MTL, we classify different MTL algorithms into several categories: feature learning approach which can be further categorized into feature transformation and feature selection approaches, low-rank approach, task clustering approach, task relation learning approach, and decomposition approach.
-We discuss the characteristics of each approach.
-MTL can be combined with other learning paradigms to further improve the performance of learning tasks and hence we discuss the combinations of MTL with other learning paradigms including semi-supervised learning, active learning, unsupervised learning, reinforcement learning, multi-view learning and graphical models.
-When the number of tasks is large, the number of training data in all the tasks can be very large, which makes the online and parallel computation of MTL models necessary.
-In this case, the training data of different tasks could locate in different machines and hence distributed MTL models are a good solution.
-Moreover, dimensionality reduction and feature hashing are vital tools to reduce the data dimension when facing high-dimensional data in MTL.
-Hence, we review those techniques that are helpful when handling big data in multiple tasks.
-As a general learning paradigm, MTL has many applications in various areas and here we briefly review its applications in computer vision, bioinformatics, health informatics, speech, natural language processing, web applications and ubiquitous computing.
-Besides algorithmic development and real-world applications of MTL, we review theoretical analyses and discuss several future directions for MTL.
+Over past decades, MTL has attracted many attentions in the artificial intelligence and machine learning communities.
+Many MTL models have been devised and many MTL applications in other areas have been exploited.
+Moreover, many analyses have been conducted to study theoretical problems in MTL.
+This paper serves as a survey on MTL from the perspective of algorithmic modeling, applications and theoretical analyses.
+For algorithmic modeling, we first give a definition for MTL and then classify different MTL algorithms into five categories: feature learning approach which can be further categorized into feature transformation and feature selection approaches, low-rank approach, task clustering approach, task relation learning approach and decomposition approach.
+After that, we discuss the combination of MTL with other learning paradigms, including semi-supervised learning, active learning, unsupervised learning, reinforcement learning, multi-view learning and graphical models.
+To handle a large number of tasks, we review online, parallel and distributed MTL models.
+For data in a high-dimensional space, feature selection, dimensionality reduction and feature hashing are introduced as vital tools to process them.
+As a promising learning paradigm, MTL has many applications in various areas and here we briefly review its applications in computer vision, bioinformatics, health informatics, speech, NLP, web, etc. From the perspective of theoretical analyses on MTL, we review relevant works.
+At last, we discuss several future directions for MTL.\footnote{For an introduction to MTL without technical details, please refer to \cite{zy18}.}

-The remainder of this paper is organized as follows.
-Section \ref{sec:category} introduces several categories of MTL models.
-In Section \ref{sec:combination_other_paradigm}, the combinations of MTL with other learning paradigms are reviewed.
-Section \ref{sec:big_data} overviews online, parallel, and distributed MTL models as well as dimensionality reduction and feature hashing.
-Section \ref{sec:applications} presents the applications of MTL in various areas.
-Section \ref{sec:analysis} gives an overview on theoretical analyses and finally we make conclusions in Section \ref{sec:conclusions} with some discussions on future directions in MTL.\footnote{For an introduction to MTL without technical details, please refer to \cite{zy18}.}